 There’s a balance though.
 I’ve seen folks that are so confusing that people bring the, “this person is an idiot’ context down.
 That’s usually not one that’s helpful–although it worked for the TV detective Columbo.
-He looked like an idiot to close people’s minds to the idea that he might catch them in a crime.
+He looked like an idiot on purpose: to close people’s minds to the idea that he might catch them in a crime.
 They were off their guard.

 Almost any behavior is useful in some context.

 How To Confuse?